 5. Low Morale in the Higher Education Sector

 It’s rare that I come across a university professor who ‘loves their job’.
 Sure, there are some, but they’re in the majority.

-The issue of low morale often comes down to infighting between the teachers (and their unions) and the administrative staff.
+The issue of low morale often comes down to infighting between the teachers (and their unions which have pros and cons) and the administrative staff.
 A lot of the time, educators are getting new bureaucratic burdens placed on them with no additional time to deal with them.
 This leads to a lot of bad blood within the higher education sector.

 6. The Tenure System